How Durable Is Powder Coating and What Affects Its Lifespan?

 Providing Protection

 The primary benefit of powder coating is how well it safeguards the product.
 For example, marine companies often treat equipment with these finishes to shield against saltwater contamination.
-For defense contractors, powder coating brings another important quality to the table — protection against chemical agents.
+For defense contractors, powder coating brings another important quality to the table like protection against chemical agents.
 Under certain conditions, powder coating’s corrosion resistance can last thousands of hours.
 Vehicles and weapons covered in this manner tend to be much better at repelling chemical attacks, keeping personnel and gear safer.

-Another advantage of powder coating over standard paints is how well it resists chipping, cracking and fading.
+Another advantage of powder coating over standard paints is how well it resists chipping, cracking, and fading.
 Although it is not indestructible, when applied properly, the finish can absorb occasional dings and scratches more successfully and without exposing the metal underneath it.

 Choosing the Right Type for You